akuklev/HOCC/overview.md

 compiled into the language of ZFC, but support other “target architectures”, known as topoi.

-An elementary topos is a category endowed with just enough structure to faithfully model both first-order theries (such as graphs, groups, rings, fields, partially ordered sets, etc) and higher-order theories (such as topological spaces).
+An elementary topos is a category endowed with just enough structure to faithfully model both first-order theries (such as graphs, groups, rings, fields, vector spaces, partially ordered sets, etc) and higher-order theories (such as topological spaces).
 Elementary topoi do not necessarily have canonical mathematical objects such as natural or real numbers.
 Topoi containing canonical natural numbers arithmetic topoi (or W-topoi).
 They admit construction of all countable combinatorial objects, countable groups, countable fields etc. If they additionally admit Cauchy-completions, they are called analytic topoi.
 Such topoi contain canonical real numbers and admit constructions of all separable topological spaces).

 The category of all ZFC sets and functions between them is a prime example of an analytic topos, but not the minimal one.
 The race to develop an elegant and effective formalized languages for